r-ahmed2022/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Leaderboard
--This project displays a to-do-list built using Webpack and JavaScript modules.
+-This project displays a Leaderboard built using Webpack and JavaScript modules.
 The site allows the user to utitlize API to add or get scores of players.

 ## Built With